From left to right:

 Geoff, Alisha, Kate, Josue, Rosalva, Mari, Cristen

-Mari Galup, Community Coordinator and BSP Instructor
+Mari Galup, Academic and Community Director and BSP Instructor

 Originally from Chaclacayo, Peru, Mari Galup has resided in Tucson since 2006.
 She joined the Border Studies Program in the spring of 2017 after a number of years teaching at the University of Arizona where she received her PhD from the Gender and Women's Studies Department in 2016.
 Her academic work reflects her interests in transnational feminisms, Third world and women of color theories and praxis, decolonization, indigenous knowledge, social movements in the Americas, migrant justice, and food justice and food sovereignty.
 Since making Tucson her home, Mari has been involved in a number of grassroots organizations such as the Protection Network Action Fund (Pronet) and the Language Justice Collective that work on a number of issues present in the borderlands.
 Mari's self care revolves around her dog Luna, her birth and extended queer family, and the desert landscape that she loves.
-She also enjoys, plants, reading, yoga and travel, which she is privilege to do every so often.
+She also enjoys, plants, reading, yoga and travel, which she is privileged to do every so often.

 Rosalva Romero, Housing Coordinator and Education Assistant